gkunz/foss-learning/Contributions-3-2-Ind.md

 * If the material has been developed independently or if it may include portions of material made by others, for instance by copying and pasting code snippets or text passages from other sources.
 In the latter case, it will be necessary to assess from a copyright perspective whether this use of third party sources prevents the contribution in question.

 * If the material has been developed with the support of generative AI, it may require additional considerations depending on the AI tool in question.
 This includes, for instance, whether the terms and conditions of the AI tool allows for such use of its output, and to which extent the output is truly generative rather than derivative from the dataset that the AI tool has been trained on.
-Please note that it is unlikely that material created exclusively by an AI is possible to protect by means of intellectual property rights, such as copyright.
+Please note that it is unlikely that material created exclusively by an AI is possible to protect by means of intellectual property rights, such as copyright[^ai-copyright].

+[^ai-copyright]: [Computer Love: Beijing Court Finds AI-Generated Image is Copyrightable in Split with United States](https://www.natlawreview.com/article/computer-love-beijing-court-finds-ai-generated-image-copyrightable-split-united){:target="_blank"}, The National Law Review

 Apart from copyright, a contribution may also be subject to other third party rights.
 For instance: